CLOSE SEARCH

 Importantly, for criminal fraud prosecutions, it is not necessary to prove that any actual loss occurred or that anyone actually relied on the false representation.
 The offence is complete when the dishonest representation is made with the necessary intent.
 However, in civil fraud cases, proving actual reliance on the misrepresentation and resulting damages is typically required.

-Personal liability - directors may be ordered to compensate the company or creditors for losses
+Civil Liability — compensate the company or creditors and an account for profits.

 Get in touch